mattasker/old-site/_pages/cv.md

 Education
 ======
-* MPhys. in Physics with Theoretical Physics, University of Manchester, 2021
 * Ph.D in Applied Mathematics, University of Leeds, 2024 (expected)
+* MPhys. in Physics with Theoretical Physics, University of Manchester, 2021 (First Class)
+* A Levels, King Edward VI School, Mathematics - A*, Physics - A*, Computer Science - A*, AS Further Maths - A

 Work experience
 ======